krish-na111/todoFrontend/README.md

 - A responsive user interface for authentication and task management
 - Forms for user signup and login
 - A dashboard for creating, updating, deleting, and filtering tasks
-- Integration with a deployed backend API using Axios
+- Integration with API backend
 - Dynamic UI updates and conditional rendering

 ---